Do Go On - 397 - Aviator Charles Kingsford Smith

 You didn't go to the State Library?

-But a lot of the resources I was using were from, like,
+But a lot of the resources I were using were from like the War Memorial, like the War Museum and stuff.

 They were like, this is between wars.